matthew-c-keller/FISHR2/README.md

 - If the boost libraries are missing on your system, FISHR2 will not properly compile.
 FIX: sudo apt-get install libboost-all-dev.
 This will install boost in your Unix/mac system.
-- If there is a problem installing boost, there is a binary file called 'FISHR2' already included.
+- If there is a problem installing boost, there is a binary file called 'FISHR2' already included that may work on your system.
 You needn't compile it.
 You can just start using it.
-The examples below use this precompiled version of FISHR2.
+If this precompiled version does not work on your system, you will need to try to compile it yourself; you might ask a system administrator for help if you are having difficulties.